libretto-ai/openai-py/README.md

   )
   ```

 - `parent_event_id`: The UUID of the parent event.
-All calls with the same parent id are grouped as a "Run Group". **Note**: In the langchain wrapper, this value is inferred from the chain `parent_run_id`.
+All calls with the same parent id are grouped as a "Run Group".

   For example: